devtyr/trello-releasenotes/README.md

 ## Upcoming Features

 * Generation of HTML and PDF output
+* Option to receive all lists for configured/specified board id

 If there are bugs or ideas for this project please leave a ticket [here](https://github.com/devtyr/trello-releasenotes/issues).